 Which? has more information about what the different banking providers are currently offering to their customers, or you can contact your provider directly for support.

 Surfaces and objects can become contaminated if an infected person transfers droplets by sneezing, coughing or breathing out.
 You can catch the virus if you touch a contaminated object or surface and then touch your eyes, nose or mouth before you have washed your hands.

-At the moment, it’s not clear how long the virus survives on contaminated surfaces, but it could be anything from a few hours to several days.
-The World Health Organization (WHO) have advised that the risk of catching the virus from post or delivery packages is low.
+It’s not clear how long the virus survives on contaminated surfaces, but the World Health Organization (WHO) have advised that the risk of catching the virus from post or delivery packages is low.

-There’s currently no official recommendations from the government or WHO to suggest that this is necessary.
-If you’re worried because you need to touch or handle items or surfaces that other people have come into contact with, there are things you can do to reduce the risk of infection.
+There are no official recommendations from the government or WHO to suggest that this is necessary.
+If you’re worried, there are ways you can reduce the risk of infection.
 For example, if you think a surface may be contaminated, clean it with a disinfectant like bleach.
 Wash your hands thoroughly with soap and water or use hand sanitiser gel after handling shopping or touching surfaces that may be contaminated.
 Remember to also avoid touching your eyes, mouth and nose.